Loading...

 Portion Control

-Incorporate healthy fats like avocado, nuts, or seeds in your meal.
-This can help delay the absorption of glucose into the bloodstream.
+Add healthy fats like avocado, nuts, or seeds to your meal.
+These fats can help slow digestion and the release of glucose into the bloodstream.

-Engage in light physical activity, like a brisk walk, after meals to help your body use up the glucose more effectively.
+Engage in light exercise, such as a brisk walk, after meals to help your body use glucose more effectively.

 Find Glucose response for your favourite foods